-- · Retail customer segment
+Retail customer segment

 - 1) 90 days past due in continuity at the date of assessment;

 - 2) Claimed in lawsuit;

+- 3) Instruments with interest suspension;

-- 3) FBE NPE; - 4) POCI.
+- 4) FBE NPE;

+- 5) POCI.

 FBE NPE status designates forborne non-performing loans/receivables where contractual terms of the loans have been changed due to the deterioration of the borrower's financial situation.